Learning Curve Modeling Approaches

 struct ExperienceMethod <: LearningCurveMethod end

-• For strategic analysis and competitive planning when broad organizational efficiency improvements are observed.
+• Strategic/competitive planning when broad efficiency improvements are observed and spreadsheet convention is desired.

 source